Nithish-code17/documind-ai/README.md

 \- Upload one or more PDF documen

 \- Extract text from uploaded PDFs
-\- Split documents into semantic ch
+\- Split documents into semantic c
 \- Generate embeddings using Sentence Transformers

 \- Store and retrieve vectors using Ende